|Jim Armstrong MS, RS

-Submit 2 copies of your plans, completed application, and plan review fee at least 30 days before your planned opening date.
-Due to fluctuations in the amount of plans we receive each month, CCBH cannot guarantee plans are reviewed sooner than 30 days after receipt.
+Submit two copies of your plans, a completed application, and the plan review fee at least 30 days before your planned opening date.

 Can I draw my own plans?

 Yes, hand-drawn plans are accepted.
 They must be drawn to scale, drawn neatly and all notes written legibly.